ornladios/ADIOS2-Examples/cpp/heat/ReadMe.md

 an application to the ADIOS2 library for its IO.

-1. simulation: illustrates the Write API as well as has implementations of other IO libraries
+1. simulation: illustrates the Write API

-    * adios 1.x
-    * hdf5 sequential, separate file per process per step
-    * phdf5 parallel, steps appended to the same one file

 2. analysis: illustrates the Read API that allows running the reader either as

     * post-mortem to read all output steps